+The Three Foundations

-The Three Foundations.
-Al Qaeda's strategic analysis and the operations of its affiliates continue to be supported by centrally planned ideological outreach activities.
-In a January 30, 2005 audiotape, for example, Ayman al Zawahiri identified "three foundations" of Al Qaeda's political ideology and applied them to events in Iraq and elsewhere.30 The three principles were repeated in a June 2005 video message from Al Zawahiri.
-Al Zawahiri, who is regarded as Al Qaeda's chief ideologue, described Al Qaeda's core principles in sharp contrast to secular and religious reform ideologies voiced by other Muslims as well as recent U.S. support for democracy.
-This may signal an attempt by Al Qaeda's leadership to renew and clearly define its goals as a basis for attracting new recruits and inspiring new affiliates.
+The operations of Al Qaeda affiliates continue to be complemented by centrally-planned ideological outreach activities.
+In a January 30, 2005 audiotape, for example, Ayman al Zawahiri identified "three foundations" of Al Qaeda's political ideology and applied them to events in Iraq and elsewhere.37 The three principles were repeated in a June 2005 video message from Al Zawahiri and described Al Qaeda's core principles in sharp contrast to secular and religious reform ideologies voiced by other Muslims as well as recent U.S. support for democracy.
 The "three foundations," as outlined by Al Zawahiri are as follows:

 - "The Quran-Based Authority to Govern."
 According to Al Zawahiri, Al Qaeda supports the creation of an Islamic state governed solely by sharia law.
 Secular government or "man-made" law is considered unacceptable and deemed contrary to Islamic faith. - "The Liberation of the Homelands."
 Al Zawahiri argued that reforms and free elections will not be possible for Muslims without first establishing "the freedom of the Muslim lands and their liberation from every aggressor."
-He also emphasized the importance of establishing control over the Middle East's energy resources and described the Muslim world as "impotent and exposed to the Israeli nuclear arsenal."
+He also emphasized the importance of establishing control over the Middle East's energy resources and described the Muslim world as "impotent and exposed to the Israeli nuclear arsenal." - "The Liberation of the Human Being."
+Al Zawahiri articulated a vision of a contractual social relationship between Muslims and their rulers that would permit people to choose and criticize their leaders but also demand that Muslims resist and overthrow rulers who violate Islamic laws and principles.
+He criticized hereditary government and identified a need "to specify the power of the sharia based judiciary, and insure that no one can dispose of the people's rights, except in accordance with this judiciary."